Managing CPU load when using Echo

 - Operating System: All

 Echo is designed to be as CPU-efficient as possible, however there are certain features which can tax the CPU more heavily than others.
-If you encounter high CPU load or dropouts while using Echo, try minimizing the usage of the following features:
+If you encounter high CPU load or dropouts while using Echo, try minimizing the usage of the features below.

 - CPU resources are freed up whenever a device is silent.
 If a device is not passing any signal, then Live will "silence" it so that no CPU resources are wasted.
 It can take some time until Echo turns into its energy saving state because Live has to measure that all parameters, such as its reverb, are really silent (see also Reverb).